-Unable to participate in standup due to slow internet.
-Taking part in daily standup is mandatory.
-However, some students have issues accessing video standup on their computer.
-If so, we recommend downloading the Google Meet application on your phone and trying to access standup via the phone application instead.
-You can also call in to standup held on Google Meet.
-Let your instructor know by in a Discord message about the issues you are having.
-Your instructor can give you the Google Meet phone number to call to join standup.
+Unable to participate in Scrum meetings or Career Services Info Sessions due to slow internet.
+Taking part in Scrum meetings and Career Services Info Sessions is mandatory.
+However, some students have issues accessing video meetings on their computer.
+If so, we recommend downloading the Google Meet application on your phone and trying to access the meeting via the phone application instead.
+You can also call in to meeting held on Google Meet.
+Let your instructor or advisor know by in a Discord message about the issues you are having.
+Your instructor or advisor can give you the Google Meet phone number to call to join the meeting.

 Discord audio is poor quality/not working.
 Sometimes Discord audio is low quality.
 If this occurs, there are a few options to try out: